"A Journey Through Time: Unraveling the Key Moments That Shaped Our Story."

 Ashosh House.

-- The gathering transitioned from a house fellowship to a church with about 30 people in regular attendance at Ashosh House.
+- The gathering transitioned from a house fellowship to a church, with approximately 30 people regularly attending services held at Ashosh House — a local community hall.

-- Initiatives were frequently held to engage the community; including breakfast hosting before services, and weekly activities such as games nights and cinema trips.
+- Regular initiatives were organised to engage young people in the community, including hosting breakfasts and weekly activities like game nights and cinema outings.

-- Pastor Tobi was also supporting members and non-members financially as well as aiding young people to pursue their dreams and aspirations during this time
+- Even at an early stage of the church, Pastor Tobi was also supporting members and non-members financially as well as aiding young people to pursue their dreams and aspirations during this time.

 - Following his release from prison at 20-years-old, Samuel Akokhia was introduced to Pastor Tobi — who was in his late twenties at the time — by his mother who wanted him to have a better life.